dwarvesf/playground/devbox/introduction/¶ Devbox Services.md

 ---
 tags:
   - devbox
-title: "Devbox Services: Managing Daemon Applications with process-compose"
+title: "Devbox Services: Tame Your Daemons with process-compose"
 date: 2024-08-01
-description: An overview of Devbox Services, which uses process-compose to manage daemon applications in a non-containerized environment
+description: Discover how Devbox Services uses process-compose to wrangle your daemon applications without the container overhead
 authors:
   - bievh
 ---

+# Devbox Services: Tame Your Daemons with process-compose

+Ever wished you could manage your development services as easily as with Docker Compose, but without all the Docker baggage?
+Say hello to Devbox Services, powered by process-compose.

-## Process Compose
+## What's process-compose?

-Process Compose is a simple and flexible scheduler and orchestrator to manage non-containerized applications.It is highly recommended when you don't want to deal with docker files, volume definitions, networks and docker registries.
-As `docker-compose.yml`, you can define `process-compose.yml` in your root directory of your project.
-For example:
+Think of process-compose as Docker Compose's leaner, meaner cousin.
+It's a dead-simple way to orchestrate your non-containerized apps.
+No more wrestling with Dockerfiles, volumes, or registries.
+Just define your services, and you're off to the races.

+Here's what a `process-compose.yml` might look like:

 ```yaml
 version: "0.5"